ravendb/bootcamp/src/Unit-3/lesson1/README.md

 class Product { }
 ````

 What are we doing here?
-First we are asking an instance of the document.
+First we are asking for an instance of the document.
 Then, using this instance
 we get the metadata.

-This is the output in my machine:
+This is the output on my machine:

 ````
 Raven-Entity-Name: Products